How to Setup Cloud Nesting from Start to Finish

 How to Set Up a Cloud Nest Queue in PrintFactory

-This guide walks you through the full setup of a Cloud Nest Queue in PrintFactory, including preparing RIP , creating nesting presets, and the nest queue, and then connecting everything through the Workflow tool.
+This guide walks you through the full setup of a Cloud Nest Queue in PrintFactory, including preparing the RIP , creating nesting presets, and the nest queue, and then connecting everything through the Workflow tool.

-Step 1: Prepare Output Queues (RIP)
+Step 1 in the RIP: Prepare Output Queues (RIP)

 1. Open PrintFactory RIP.